wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 sum tree is shown below :

 {{<figure src="https://wpumacay.github.io/research_blog/imgs/img_per_sumtree_priorities.png" alt="fig-per-sumtree-priorities" position="center"
-    caption="Figure 21.
-An example of a Sum Tree, where each node is the sum of its children." captionPosition="center" style="border-radius: 8px;" captionStyle="color: black;">}}
+    caption="Figure 30.
+An example of a Sum Tree, where each node is the sum of its children." captionPosition="center" style="border-radius: 8px;" >}}

 From the figure we could also see that in order to sample using the priorities in the leaves of the tree we essentially divide the whole segment composed of the unions of the